 Surveys show that using cannabis in combination with Cognitive Behavioral Therapy increases the likelihood that extinction therapy can successfully conquer fear.

 Agoraphobia is an anxiety and social disorder that results in panic and fear when going out alone in public.
 In addition, the memory of past panic attacks induced by agoraphobia contributes to anticipatory anxiety of future activities and outings.
 This results in avoiding situations or places where panic attacks have occurred, and in very severe cases, patients may be essentially homebound.

 Treatment includes both medication and cognitive behavioral therapies (CBT).
 However, many antidepressants (or other prescribed medications) have undesirable side effects.
 Many surveys have found that those with anxiety disorders use cannabis at much higher rates than those without, suggesting that many patients turn to cannabis as a means to better manage their symptoms without suffering unwanted side effects.

-Cannabidiol (CBD), the second-most prevalent phytocannabinoid found in Cannabis sativa, has demonstrated its ability to combat anxiety in both animal and human clinical studies.
+Cannabidiol (CBD) is the second-most prevalent phytocannabinoid in Cannabis sativa.
+CBD combats anxiety in both animal and human clinical studies.
 CBD has been shown to reduce anxiety in contrived situations, like public speaking tests, as well as in animal models of post-traumatic stress disorder (PTSD).

-CBD is thought to work on the same receptor in the brain that is targeted by other common anti-anxiety medications, the serotonin 5-HT1A receptor.
+We believe CBD works on the same receptor in the brain that other common anti-anxiety medications target.
+This is the serotonin 5-HT1A receptor.
 This receptor participates in the brain’s response to stress and anxiety, and CBD improves its activity.

-Interestingly, the ability of CBD to dampen the brain’s formation and maintenance of fear-based memories, or extinction, could also help to reduce the fear associated with agoraphobia.
+CBD’s ability to dampen the brain’s formation and maintenance of fear-based memories also helps reduce the fear portion of agoraphobia.
 Studies performed in both animals and humans have found that both CBD and THC help with extinction of fear memories, especially when combined with Cognitive Behavioral Therapy (CBT).